 9) Burgeon Beer Company

 This small brewery barely had a grand opening but already when I visited they had some excellent hazy IPAs.
 I expect more to come this year as word gets out.
+So far in 2017 they have done one can release of two hazy beers.
+I expect more to come throughout the year.

 10) Burning Beard